 - Please arrive promptly for your appointment and report to the main office, upon arrival, or call us at 262-472-1230 if you need to cancel.
 Due to the high number of students needing tutoring, we cannot facilitate late appointments.
 If you are not present within 5 minutes of the start time of your appointment, your appointment will be canceled and your time slot will be given to those waiting for walk-in.

 - Our "No-Show" policy is that after three missed appointments without canceling (or what we call "no-shows") you are prohibited from booking further appointments for the current term and can only utilize the service on a walk-in basis.
-Sessions may be canceled up to an hour prior to the scheduled session.
-Students who do not cancel in time and fail to appear for a session will be counted as a "no-show."
+Sessions may be canceled up to two hours prior to the scheduled session.
+Students who do not cancel in time (two hours before the session) or fail to appear for a session will be counted as a "no-show."
 We have this policy to try to ensure that all students needing help will be served.

 - We cannot guarantee that a tutor will be present when you arrive for your appointment, as it is possible that a tutor may be unavailable to report to work.
 When this happens, the appointment will have to be rescheduled for a later time or day, when an opening is available.
 When we know in advance that a tutor will not be reporting to work, if possible we will attempt to contact the affected clients beforehand and/or secure a replacement tutor (but there is no guarantee a replacement tutor will be available).
 In addition, due to scheduling issues, conflicting assignments, illness, and other reasons determined valid by the Director of Campus Tutorial Services, the availability of a specific writing tutor may vary greatly, so there is no guarantee that a specific writing tutor will be available for a given tutorial session, despite what may have been communicated by office staff prior to the session, and tutor substitutions may occur.